-Recently, I got in the elevator at work next to another lady.
+I got into the elevator at work next to another lady.
 On the ride up to my floor, I noticed she was approximately my age, had a similar haircut, but she was in a business dress suit, pumps, rolling a briefcase and looked very polished.

-I glanced at my reflection in the shiny elevator, my flowy pants, long shirt and a duster.
+I glanced at my reflection in the shiny elevator doors taking in my flowy pants, long shirt and duster cardigan.
 I definitely didn’t look polished.
 I looked comfortable, but not polished.

-After exiting the elevator I started to feel bad about myself.
-I wanted to look like her, so professional and polished.
+After exiting the elevator I started some serious negative self talk.
+I wanted to look professional and polished.
 Even when I do put on makeup and do my hair, I fall short of the term “polished”.

-I sat down at my desk and gave in to the feelings of inadequacy.
+I sat down at my desk, heavy with feelings of inadequacy.

-But before I went down the self-loathing spiral, I started challenging what I was thinking, whether it was true or not.
+But before getting too lost in this self-loathing spiral, I challenged what I was thinking on whether it was true or not.
 I felt unprofessional next to her, but am I really?
 My work ethic is great, I get regular promotions and raises.
-I handle my job very professionally.
+I am definitely a professional at what I do.
 So there was no reason for me to feel “unprofessional”.
 That wasn’t true.

 Yes, she looked more “polished” than I did.
-But what if she really hated having to dress up everyday for work.
+But what if she resents having to dress up everyday for work.
 What if, she looked at me and was envious of my comfortable clothing.
 Whoa!

 And to take it even further, her outfit was very nice, but it was basic and boring.
 There was no personality to it.
 Not even the jewelry she was wearing gave me any hint about who she was.

 I like to show my quirkiness through my clothing.
-I like to look nice and put together, but you can do that and have some fun too.
-Throw on some unique earrings or wear a bright color or cute, flowery shoes.
+I like to look nice and put together, but you can do that and have some fun too with a pair of unique earrings or a bright color or cute, flowery shoes.